Rami Rahim Sells 6,250 Shares of Juniper Networks, Inc. (NYSE:JNPR) Stock

 - On Monday, March 6th, Rami Rahim sold 6,250 shares of Juniper Networks stock.
 The shares were sold at an average price of $31.31, for a total value of $195,687.50.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, June 22nd.
-Shareholders of record on Thursday, June 1st will be given a dividend of $0.22 per share.
-This represents a $0.88 dividend on an annualized basis and a yield of 3.04%.
-The ex-dividend date of this dividend is Wednesday, May 31st.
-Juniper Networks’s payout ratio is currently 57.52%.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, June 22nd.
+Shareholders of record on Thursday, June 1st will be given a $0.22 dividend.
+The ex-dividend date is Wednesday, May 31st.
+This represents a $0.88 dividend on an annualized basis and a dividend yield of 3.10%.
+Juniper Networks’s dividend payout ratio is currently 57.52%.

-A number of institutional investors and hedge funds have recently modified their holdings of JNPR.
-Norges Bank bought a new position in shares of Juniper Networks during the fourth quarter valued at about $95,829,000.
-American Century Companies Inc. grew its holdings in shares of Juniper Networks by 131.1% in the fourth quarter.
-American Century Companies Inc. now owns 4,073,056 shares of the network equipment provider’s stock worth $130,175,000 after purchasing an additional 2,310,476 shares during the last quarter.
-Man Group plc grew its holdings in shares of Juniper Networks by 227.6% in the fourth quarter.
-Man Group plc now owns 1,718,992 shares of the network equipment provider’s stock worth $54,939,000 after purchasing an additional 1,194,259 shares during the last quarter.
-Victory Capital Management Inc. grew its holdings in shares of Juniper Networks by 93.4% in the third quarter.
-Victory Capital Management Inc. now owns 2,219,772 shares of the network equipment provider’s stock worth $57,980,000 after purchasing an additional 1,072,075 shares during the last quarter.
-Finally, Morgan Stanley grew its holdings in shares of Juniper Networks by 31.2% in the fourth quarter.
-Morgan Stanley now owns 4,065,989 shares of the network equipment provider’s stock worth $129,949,000 after purchasing an additional 967,226 shares during the last quarter.
-89.22% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Norges Bank bought a new position in shares of Juniper Networks in the fourth quarter worth about $95,829,000.
+American Century Companies Inc. increased its stake in shares of Juniper Networks by 131.1% in the fourth quarter.
+American Century Companies Inc. now owns 4,073,056 shares of the network equipment provider’s stock worth $130,175,000 after purchasing an additional 2,310,476 shares during the period.
+Man Group plc increased its stake in shares of Juniper Networks by 227.6% in the fourth quarter.
+Man Group plc now owns 1,718,992 shares of the network equipment provider’s stock worth $54,939,000 after purchasing an additional 1,194,259 shares during the period.
+Victory Capital Management Inc. increased its stake in shares of Juniper Networks by 93.4% in the third quarter.
+Victory Capital Management Inc. now owns 2,219,772 shares of the network equipment provider’s stock worth $57,980,000 after purchasing an additional 1,072,075 shares during the period.
+Finally, Morgan Stanley increased its stake in shares of Juniper Networks by 31.2% in the fourth quarter.
+Morgan Stanley now owns 4,065,989 shares of the network equipment provider’s stock worth $129,949,000 after purchasing an additional 967,226 shares during the period.
+Institutional investors and hedge funds own 89.22% of the company’s stock.

 Juniper Networks, Inc engages in the business of designing, developing, and selling products and services for high-performance networks to enable customers to build networks for their businesses while achieving agility and improved operating efficiency through automation.
 The firm also offers routing, switching, Wi-Fi, network security, artificial intelligence-enabled enterprise networking operations, and software-defined networking technologies.